jafaryor/algorithms-and-data-structures/src/sort/insertion/readme.md

 | __In Place__ | Yes |

 ### Usage
 > __It is efficient at sorting extremely short arrays due to a very low constant factor in its complexity.
 It is also extremely good at sorting arrays that are already “almost” sorted.
-A common use is for re-sorting arrays that have had some small updates to their elements.__
+A common use is for resorting arrays that have had some small updates to their elements.__

 ### Example
 ![insertion-sort](./images/insertion-sort.gif)